ceph/ceph.io/src/en/news/blog/2024/v19-2-0-squid-released/index.md

 ### Highlights

-#### RGW

-  * Fixed a regression in bucket ownership for Keystone users and implicit tenants.
-  * The User Accounts feature unlocks several new AWS-compatible IAM APIs for the self-service management of users, keys, groups, roles, policy and more.

-#### RADOS
+RADOS

 * BlueStore has been optimized for better performance in snapshot-intensive workloads.
 * BlueStore RocksDB LZ4 compression is now enabled by default to improve average performance and "fast device" space usage.
 * Other improvements include more flexible EC configurations, an OpTracker to help debug mgr module issues, and better scrub scheduling.

-#### Dashboard
+Dashboard

-  * Rearranged Navigation Layout: The navigation layout has been reorganized for improved usability and easier access to key features.
+* Improved navigation layout

-#### CephFS
+CephFS

 * Support for managing CephFS snapshots and clones, as well as snapshot schedule management
 * Manage authorization capabilities for CephFS resources
 * Helpers on mounting a CephFS volume

-#### RGW
+RBD

+* diff-iterate can now execute locally, bringing a dramatic performance improvement for QEMU live disk synchronization and backup use cases.
-  * Support for managing bucket policies
+* Support for cloning from non-user type snapshots is added.
-  * Add/Remove bucket tags
-  * ACL Management
-  * Several UI/UX Improvements to the bucket form
-  * Monitoring: Grafana dashboards are now loaded into the container at runtime rather than building a grafana image with the grafana dashboards.
-Official Ceph grafana images can be found in quay.io/ceph/grafana.
-  * Monitoring: RGW S3 Analytics: A new Grafana dashboard is now available, enabling you to visualize per bucket and user analytics data, including total GETs PUTs, Deletes, Copies, and list metrics.
+* rbd-wnbd driver has gained the ability to multiplex image mappings.

+RGW

+* The User Accounts feature unlocks several new AWS-compatible IAM APIs for the self-service management of users, keys, groups, roles, policy and more.

-#### Crimson/Seastore
+Crimson/Seastore

 * Crimson's first tech preview release!
 Supporting RBD workloads on Replicated pools.
 For more information please visit: https://ceph.io/en/news/crimson

 ### Ceph